klincke/MicroWineBar/README.md

 * scikit-bio
     open a terminal and type
         `pip install scikit-bio`
-* rpy2
+* scikit-learn
 	open a terminal and type
+		`pip install scikit-learn`
+* numpy
+	open a terminal and type
+		`pip install numpy`
+* pandas
+	open a terminal and type
-    	`pip install rpy2`
+		`pip install pandas`

 ## Usage

-open terminal and move into the MicroWineBar directory and type `python microwinebar.py` or `./microwinebar.py` , in case of several python versions one can also try `python3 microwinebar.py`
+open a terminal and type `microwinebar`

 ## Input formats

 Tab delimited files from programs that estimate abundances of microbial organisms from metagenomics samples such as MGmapper, Kraken or MetaPhlAn.
 These files contain absolute (and relative) abundances with taxonomic annotations.

-## Using other Python versions than anaconda

-It is possible to use other Python versions but then one needs to install additional packages:
-* openpyxl
-* numpy
-* pandas
-* scipy
-* scikit-learn

 ## Example